Harshal0902/Flow-Hackathon-Season-2/README.md

 ### Wallet Integration

-GameSorceryFLOW offers seamless integration with digital wallets, allowing users to securely store and manage their gaming assets.
+GameSorcery offers seamless integration with digital wallets, allowing users to securely store and manage their gaming assets.
 Through the integration of popular wallet solutions, users can access their NFTs, view their portfolio, and easily initiate transactions within the platform.

 ### Auctions and Bidding